Certificate programs available

 Post-graduate nurse practitioner certificate programs

-Post-graduate certificate programs are available to students already holding a master's degree in nursing who desire preparation as a nurse practitioner (NP).
-Students are expected to be competent in research and knowledgeable about nursing theory and professional issues.
+Post-graduate nurse practitioner certificate programs are available in the areas of adult-gerontological primary care nursing, community health primary care nursing, family health nursing and family psychiatric mental health nursing.
+The program is beneficial for students already holding a master's degree in nursing who desire preparation as a nurse practitioner (NP) OR practicing NPs who wish to expand their scope of practice by acquiring the clinical hours and course content necessary to practice in an additional NP specialty area.
+All students are expected to be competent in research and knowledgeable about nursing theory and professional issues.

 Advanced certificate programs

 - Disaster management

 - Forensic health (the application criteria below do not apply to this certificate)

 The certificate programs in disaster management and nursing education are open to both matriculated graduate and post-master's graduate students in the Decker College of Nursing and Health Sciences, while the certificate program in forensic health is open to all students who have a baccalaureate degree and are interested in forensics.

 All students wishing to pursue a post-graduate nurse practitioner certificate must satisfy the general conditions and procedures for admission to Binghamton University's Graduate School.

 In addition, the following are required and will be evaluated for admission: